How To Host a Virtual Dinner Party

 Alternatively, you could pick a restaurant and have all guests order from there – a great way to support the hospitality industry in these challenging times.
 We’ve put together a list of the best London restaurants offering delivery, from glitzy Peruvian restaurant COYA to the most extravagant Italian trattoria in town, Gloria.

-Kick things off with a quarantini – check out our round up of spring cocktail recipes for inspiration, or learn how to perfect the martini with our handy guide.
+Kick things off with a quarantini – check out our round up of winter cocktail recipes for inspiration, or learn how to perfect the martini with our handy guide.
 Alternatively, save time by ordering from one of the many cocktail delivery services on the market, such as NIO and The Drinks Drop.

 Next up: wine.
 Go all out and order from high-end wine boutique Hedonism, which usually supplies the drinks for Dabbous’ Mayfair restaurant HIDE.
 It’s a pricey option, but order six bottles or more and they’ll waive the delivery fee.
 Alternatively, use our guide to wine labels to help pick up a good bottle from your local supermarket.